Prestijhonny/CSaP_project/README.md

 The client executable is equipped with the following command-line options:

-- **IP address and listening port of the server:** users can specify the server's IP address and listening port to establish a connection as commands argument of executable
+- **IP address and listening port of the server:** users can specify the server's IP address and listening port to establish a connection as commands argument of executable.
 ### Example
 <pre>./client localhost 9000</pre>
 or